UX research methods: key factors for product managers to consider

 - Tips for success: Start with simple prototypes and increase complexity as feedback validates the design.

-- Usability testing: Observe real users interacting with your design to identify friction points.
+- Usability testing: Observe real users interacting with your design to identify friction points through usability testing and task analysis.
+User testing is a critical component of quantitative research methodologies, aiding in understanding user needs and informing decision-making processes.
 For example, a banking app might test whether users can easily transfer funds in a new interface.

 - Tips for success: Provide realistic, task-based scenarios (e.g., “Transfer $100 to savings”).
 Test with diverse user groups.